PyO3/pyo3/guide/src/conversions/traits.md

 #[derive(IntoPyObject)]
 enum Enum<'a, 'py, K: Hash + Eq, V> { // enums are supported and convert using the same
-    TransparentTuple(PyObject),       // rules on the variants as the structs above
+    TransparentTuple(Py<PyAny>),       // rules on the variants as the structs above
     #[pyo3(transparent)]
     TransparentStruct { inner: Bound<'py, PyAny> },
     Tuple(&'a str, HashMap<K, V>),